xli1224/stephenmcd.github.com/_posts/tumblr/2011-08-13-real-time-web-apps-with-django-and-websockets.md

-A variety of patterns for dealing with WebSockets in Django emerged while developing DrawnBy, and since the Dash I've been working on abstracting these into a reusable Django application called [django- socketio](https://github.com/stephenmcd/django-socketio) which I've released today.
+A variety of patterns for dealing with WebSockets in Django emerged while developing DrawnBy, and since the Dash I've been working on abstracting these into a reusable Django application called [django-socketio](https://github.com/stephenmcd/django-socketio) which I've released today.
 It's available on [Github](https://github.com/stephenmcd/django- socketio), [Bitbucket](https://bitbucket.org/stephenmcd/django-socketio) and [PyPI](http://pypi.python.org/pypi/django-socketio/).